• Skip to main content

 Step four: Use the correlation formula to plug in the values.

 If the result is negative, there is a negative correlation relationship between the two variables.
 If the result is positive, there is a positive correlation relationship between the variables.
-Results can also define the strength of a linear relationship i.e., strong positive relationship, strong negative relationship, medium positive relationship, and so on.
+Results can also define the strength of a linear relationship, i.e., a strong positive relationship, a strong negative relationship, a medium positive relationship, and so on.

 The Pearson product-moment correlation coefficient, or simply the Pearson correlation coefficient or the Pearson coefficient correlation r, determines the strength of the linear relationship between two variables.